-- Behavioural changes to ensure that your team is collecting clean and consistent data, drawing accurate customer insights, and responding to those insights appropriately.
+- Behavioral changes to ensure that your team is collecting clean and consistent data, drawing accurate customer insights, and responding to those insights appropriately.

 But these aren’t changes you can make overnight.
-Investing in the right tools, training, and strategic guidance is the first step to optimising your DTC sales and operations model.
+Investing in the right tools, training, and strategic guidance is the first step to optimizing your DTC sales and operations model.

 A CDP can help you genuinely understand and engage your customers.

 To reap the benefits of a DTC model, retailers need to adopt a customer-centric mindset and use their customer insights to make smart, data-informed decisions.
 Because of DTC’s ability to develop one-to-one customer relationships, retailers already have much of this data on hand—but often, it’s kept in siloed or inconsistent forms which make it difficult to draw accurate and actionable insights.